Alfredhana/Unity-Test-Playermaker-Event-Shooter/README.md

 # Intention

-WHile testing the AR project, event must be triggered after built and uploaded to the the Headset.
+While testing the AR project, event must be triggered after built and uploaded to the the Headset.
 In order to make sure everything works before deployemnet, the script is written.

 # Usage